-With degrees in psychology and family therapy (as well as a decade treating patients), allow me to take you inside Anakin's head and heart.
+With degrees in psychology and family therapy (as well as over a decade treating patients), allow me to take you inside Anakin's head and heart.
 It will allow you to see him in a more sympathetic light.
 If you're not a fan of the prequels, this just may redeem them for you.
 Or not.
 I only ask that you consider my assessment.

 “Anakin Falls Too Fast!”
 (But Does He?)

 One of the chief complaints I hear against Revenge of the Sith is that Anakin goes from good guy to child-killer “almost immediately.”
 I have issues with the prequels (of which I am a fan, warts and all), but this isn't one of them.
 What's often not discussed is the role of a supernatural power (the Dark Side) in just how fast he fell.

 Fact is, Anakin had wrestled with the Dark Side for years.
 He butchered Sand People and killed Dooku, but in his eyes those losses of control were justified as “eliminating evil.”
 He didn't use his powers against innocent people or noncombatants, so he still saw himself as a “good guy.”

 As Dooku tells Anakin before his death “You have hate.
 You have anger.
 But you don't use them.”
 Anakin's belief in good (and, by extension, in his own goodness) is what allowed him to push back against the Dark Side.
 He flirted with evil several times, succumbed momentarily, but always found his way back.